 Do you love to go out for Japanese food?
-We at Allrecipes definitely do!
-And here's some good news -- many favorite Japanese restaurant dishes are simple enough to make at home, whether for a solo meal, for a weekday family dinner, or to feed a crowd.
-Here are a few favorites that are a cinch to make in your own kitchen.
+Well, here's some good news -- many favorite Japanese restaurant dishes are simple enough to make at home, whether for a solo meal, for a weekday family dinner, or to feed a crowd.
+Here are a few favorite Japanese recipes that are a cinch to make in your own kitchen.

 1. Miso soup

 Miso soup is a quintessential dish served at Japanese restaurants across the United States.
 And, you won't believe how easy it is to make!
 All you need is miso paste (many mainstream grocery stores stock it), broth, and your choice of ingredients, whether tofu, vegetables, or seafood.
 Get tips for making miso soup.

 Chicken teriyaki is one of the most popular Japanese dishes in the United States.
 Store-bought teriyaki sauce is available at many local grocery stores, but why buy when you can easily make it at home?
 Don't limit yourself to chicken, brush this sweet and savory sauce on seafood, beef, vegetables, and more.

 3. Sushi rolls

 Another perennial favorite is sushi rolls.
 Sushi rolls are great for a picnic lunch or as party food.
 You can find all you need at an Asian market, including an inexpensive bamboo rolling mat.
 Make sure you buy the right kind of rice -- Japanese-style short grain sticky (sometimes called "sushi") rice.
 Here are step-by-step tips for making your own sushi rolls at home.